 Allow Domain User To Add Computer to Domain In this post you will see how to allow domain user to add computer to domain.
 This is basically allowing a user to join the workstations to the domain.
-You might say that a domain user can join the computers to domain so what’s wrong ?
-Okay here is the right information, by default any authenticated user has this right and can create up to 10 computer accounts in the domain.
-If the user tries adding the 11th computer to domain he gets the error.
+You might say that a domain user can join the computers to the domain so what’s wrong?
+Okay, here is the right information, by default any authenticated user has this right and can create up to 10 computer accounts in the domain.
+If the user tries adding the 11th computer to the domain he gets the error.

 As per Microsoft users who have the Create Computer Objects permission on the Active Directory computers container can also create computer accounts in the domain.
 The difference is that users with permissions on the container are not restricted to the creation of only 10 computer accounts.
 In addition, computer accounts that are created by means of Add workstations to domain have Domain Administrators as the owner of the computer account, while computer accounts that are created by means of permissions on the computers container have the creator as the owner of the computer account.
 If a user has permissions on the container and also has the Add workstations to domain user right, the computer is added, based on the computer container permissions rather than on the user right.